 There isn’t much out if the ordinary that I do.
 I like ice baths after super-hard sessions to help recovery and to bring core temp down.
 I pretty much always have a water bottle with me to make sure I’m well hydrated throughout the day, but that’s about it.

 It’s always tough with the air conditioning.
 Normally I switch it off instantly when I go to United States because I am just not used to it, but now I am sleeping with it on.
 Not too high, and I switch it off during the day.

-The good thing was Vegas (Kienle won the 70.3 world title in Las Vegas last month) was really perfect for my preparation because it was really hot here.
+The good thing was Vegas (in 2012 when Kienle won his first 70.3 world title) was really perfect for my preparation because it was really hot here.
 The day before the race and the race morning I used a cooling vest.
 It’s mainly because when you’re walking around the expo and everything, it was crazy [hot].
 I think there it was a good thing.
 But here’s it’s not really necessary.

 I also tried some pre-cooling before Vegas, but I didn’t do it like I planned because there was not enough time in the morning.
 I wanted to take an ice bath before the race.
 Not very long, but there is some scientific [research] behind it that it works.
 I tried it before.
 That’s something you could do but you have to try it a couple times in training.
 You have to be comfortable with it, that’s the main thing with all these strategies.
 Then it’s a good thing, but otherwise just don’t do it.